nikolaospapagiannis/nebula-ai/apps/web/cypress/E2E_TEST_REPORT.md

 ## Overview

-This document provides a complete overview of the Fortune 100-grade E2E testing framework built with Cypress for the Fireflies application.
+This document provides a complete overview of the Fortune 100-grade E2E testing framework built with Cypress for the Nebula AI application.

 ## Executive Summary